runngezhang/ustb/README.md

 # UltraSound ToolBox (USTB) #

 An open source (although not just yet) MATLAB toolbox for beamforming, processing and visualization of ultrasonic signals.
-The USTB is developed and supported by the Department of Circulation and Medical Imaging (ISB) of the Norwegian University of Science and Technology (NTNU), but we have collaborators from:
+The USTB is developed and supported by the Department of Circulation and Medical Imaging (ISB) of the Norwegian University of Science and Technology (https://www.ntnu.no/isb), but we have collaborators from:

 - InPhase Solutions AS (http://www.inphase.no/)
 - The University of Oslo (http://www.uio.no/)